devrafalko/typeof-arguments/readme.md

 # Description
 `typeof-arguments` is a module that validates arguments' types passed to the enclosing function.
 * Any bugs found?
-Give me to know on dev.rafalko@gmail.com or on [GitHub](https://github.com/devrafalko/typeof-arguments)
+Give me to know on [GitHub](https://github.com/devrafalko/typeof-arguments)
 * Also check out [**`of-type`**](https://www.npmjs.com/package/of-type) package that checks whether the given value is of particular type *(`typeof-arguments` is based on `of-type` package)*.
 * Also check out [**`typeof-properties`**](https://www.npmjs.com/package/typeof-properties) to validate value types of the properties of objects.